gucci1909/design-patterns-in-cpp/Behavioral_Patterns/State/Readme.md

 - **Simplifies State Transitions:** The state pattern makes it easier to manage complex state transitions.
 You don't need to write complicated logic for each state change.
 - **Encapsulation:** Each state has its own class and is responsible for its behavior.
 This helps in organizing the code better.
-- **Flexibility:** It’s easy to add new states or modify existing ones without affecting other parts of the system.
-- **Clearer Code:** The behavior of the object is defined in separate classes, making the code more understandable and maintainable.